THE IB DIPLOMA PROGRAMME

 The following requirements are obligatory to all IB students:

 - Extended Essay (EE): an independent, self-directed piece of research, culminating in a 4,000-word paper in a subject chosen by the student.
 At Hasseris Gymnasium & IB World School the process of writing the EE is initiated by the middle of IB1, and the essay is handed in during the autumn of IB2, but already in PreIB students are introduced to the academic method applied when working with the EE.
-Throughout the EE process the student will receive advice and guidance from a supervisor, the EE coordinator, the librarian and the IT counsellor.
+Throughout the EE process the student will receive advice and guidance from a supervisor, the EE coordinator and the librarian.

 - Theory of Knowledge (ToK): a central requirement to the educational philosophy of the Diploma Programme focusing on critical reflections on diverse ways of knowing, on areas of knowledge and the role and nature of knowledge in the students’ own culture, in the cultures of others and in the wider world.
 In addition, it prompts students to be aware of themselves as thinkers, encouraging them to become more acquainted with the complexity of knowledge and recognize the need to act responsibly in an increasingly interconnected but uncertain world.